Bird watching in Malaga

 El Chorro gorge

 The surroundings of the renown caminito del rey path are home to Bonelli's Eagle, Peregrine Falcons and a colony of Griffon Vultures.
-The scenery there will just take your breath away!
+The impressive mountain views there will just take your breath away!
+It is also home to hundreds of Common Crossbills and a great place to photograph Crested Tit.

 Top 30 birds in Malaga

 Around 250 species of birds live in or pass by Southern Andalucia.
-Birding in Souther Spain is apopular also because lots of the wild birds of Andalucia can't be found in the UK or the Nordic Countries.
-Our favourite birds:
+You may wonder why Birding in South Spain is so popular among foreign birders, well, it's also because lots of the wild birds of Andalucia can't be seen anywhere in the UK or the Nordic Countries.
+It's become generalized, during our birding day trips, normally we come across more than one life bird.
+Our favourite birds of Malaga province are:

 If you've come this far, we have a present for you: our printable full checklist of the birds of Andalucia